 - Health instruction

-Making money through sponsored pins would require advanced Pinterest accounts with several thousands of followers minimum.
+Making money through sponsored pins would require advanced Pinterest accounts with several thousand followers minimum.

 For example, Cristiano Ronaldo received the highest sum of money so far for a sponsored post on Instagram, around $1.6 million to endorse a product on his channel.